a modernization by James Hampton Belton

-Toward 1 o’clock Old Whateley gained consciousness, and interrupted his wheezing to choke out a few words to his grandson.
+Toward 1 o’clock Old Whateley regained consciousness, and interrupted his wheezing to choke out a few words to his grandson.

 “More space, Willy, more space soon.
-You grows—and that grows faster.
+You grow fast—and that grows faster.
 It’ll be ready to serve you soon, boy.
 Open up the gates to Yog-Sothoth with the long chant that you’ll find on page 751 of the complete edition, and then put a match to its prison.
-Earthly fire from can’t burn it!”
+Earthly fire can’t burn it!”

 He was obviously quite mad.
 After a pause, during which the flock of whippoorwills outside adjusted their cries to his altered breathing while hints of strange noises came from far off, he added another sentence or two.

 His speech gave way to gasps again, and Lavinia screamed at the way the whippoorwills followed the change.
-He live for more than an hour, when the final throaty rattle came.
-Dr. Houghton drew shrunken lids over the glazing gray eyes as the tumult of birds faded imperceptibly to silence.
+He lived for more than an hour before his final throaty rattle came.
+Dr. Houghton drew the shrunken lids over the glazing grey eyes as the tumult of birds faded imperceptibly to silence.
 Lavinia sobbed, but Wilbur only chuckled while the hills rumbled faintly.

 “They didn’t get him,” he muttered in his heavy bass voice.

-Wilbur was by this time a scholar of tremendous knowledge in his one-sided way, and was quietly known by correspondence to many librarians in distant places where rare and forbidden books of old days are kept.
+Wilbur was by this time a scholar of tremendous knowledge in his one-sided way, and was quietly known by correspondence to many librarians in distant places where rare and forbidden books of old days were kept.
 He became more hated and dreaded around Dunwich after youths began to disappear, and suspicion was laid vaguely at his door.
 He was always able to silence inquiry through fear or by using the fund of ancient gold which still, as in his grandfather’s time, went forth regularly and increasingly for cattle-buying.
-He now appeared fully mature, and his height, having reached the normal adult limit, seemed inclined to grow beyond that figure.
-In 1925, when a scholarly correspondent from Miskatonic University called upon him one day and departed pale and puzzled, he was fully six and three-quarters feet tall.
+He now appeared fully mature, and, having reached the normal adult height limit, seemed inclined to grow beyond it.
+In 1925, when a scholarly correspondent from Miskatonic University called upon him one day and departed pale and puzzled, he was fully six foot nine inches tall.